 Sue: Seriously, Nicol, this isn’t that bad.
-Hang on, who is Anthony Read when he’s at home?
-And where has Robert Holmes gone?top
+Hang on, who’s Anthony Read when he’s at home?
+And where has Robert Holmes gone?

 Sue: 200!?
-You told me we over halfway through this ages ago.
+You told me we were over halfway through this ages ago, Neil.

 Me: That number includes the new series.
 We’re not doing that, remember?

-Nicol: Anyway, according to this poll, Underworld is rated 197th out of 200 stories.
+Nicol: Anyway, according to this poll, Underworld is rated 197th out of 200.

-Nicol: So why are you making me watch this one, Neil?
+Nicol: So why are you making me watch it, Neil?

 Sue: Hey, it’s not that bad.
 I’ve seen a lot worse.
 And I didn’t vote in that poll.

-The ship crashes into the planet’s liquid surface.
+The crash landing is cushioned by the planet’s liquid surface.

 Sue: If this planet is still forming, shouldn’t it be boiling hot?
 Shouldn’t they be roasted alive?

-She isn’t convinced with Nicol’s explanation (I dozed off myself), but at least Sue and her daughter can agree on one thing:
+She isn’t convinced with Nicol’s explanation (I dozed off myself), but at least they can agree on one thing…

 Sue: What the ****?